Published: August 31, 2020

 The statistics published by Sida may contain discrepancies.
-The following information provides an explanation why this can happen.
+This page explains why.

 There may sometimes be a discrepancy when comparing Openaid with other Sida publications.
 This means that the information may differ depending on where it is read.